peytoncordero/DRI25/html-css.md

 # Getting Started with HTML and CSS

 Websites seem like these magical things that appear when we open our web browser (i.e. Chrome, Firefox, Safari).
 We know that websites are hypertext, meaning that we can click between links, traveling from page to page until we find what we need.
-With hypertext, we can explore linked information in non-linear paths.
+With **hypertext**, we can explore linked information in non-linear paths.
 What may be less obvious about websites is that, fundamentally **websites are plain text documents**, usually written in HTML or another web-based markup language, such as XML or XHTML.

 <Info>**Fun fact**: More than 90% of all websites (whose markup language we know) use HTML
 [(w3techs.com)](https://w3techs.com/technologies/details/ml-html/all/all).</Info>

 ### Hypertext Markup Language (HTML)

-HTML is a markup language used to write web-based documents.
+**HTML** is a markup language used to write web-based documents.
 It enables us to provide web browsers with information about the _content_ of a document.
 We can, for example, indicate that some part of our document is a paragraph, image, heading, or link.
 The browser uses this information when displaying the document for users.

 ### Markup Language vs. Programming Language